pivotal/docs-tap/tap-gui/plugins/application-accelerator-git-repo.hbs.md

-# Creating an Application Accelerator Git repository during project creation
+# Create an Application Accelerator Git repository during project creation

 This topic describes how to enable and use the GitHub repository creation in the Application Accelerator plug-in.